timrobot/CortexNanoBridge/README.md

 Push vex_cortex/main_app.c from the RobotC interface (only on windows and possibly mac) onto the VexCortex

-Clone the repo to the jetson_nano/ folder and run the installer on the Jetson Nano:
+Clone the repo to the Jetson Nano, navigate to the jetson_nano/ folder and run the installer:
 ```bash
 sudo ./install.sh
 ```